ixcoinn/ixcoin/README.md

 # IXCOIN (IXC)

-**A Web3 blockchain focused on scalability, where autonomous AI evolves into a living digital civilization**
+**Web3 blockchain focused on scalability, where autonomous AI evolves into a living digital civilization**

 ---